ruipreis/terrain-dreamer/README.md

 ### Google Earth

 It is assumed user has access to a service account with access to Google Earth API.
 By default, it is assumed these credentials are placed under `credentials`.

+## Requirements

+- `apt install libgdal-dev`
+    - The `libgdal-dev` package is required for the `gdal` Python package and should have matching versions.
+- `requirements.txt`